-Section C - Experience Based Pay Incentives.
+Section C - Experience Based Pay Incentives

-- 1. Experienced based pay increases shall be given based on length of employment Length of employment, for purposes of determining the step advancement date, shall be adjusted, where applicable, for regular full-time and part-time employees to exclude periods of time when an employee is in an unpaid status for greater than one month(except for when an employee is off-work due to qualifying military leave, medical leaves and time loss. - 2.
-A regular, full time and part-time employee placed at a pay step below Step 7 will receive a two-step increase (5%) following their last advancement or anniversary date in current position until Step 7 is reached.
-Employees at Step 7 or above will receive a one-step (2.5%) increase following their last advancement or anniversary date in current position.
-Step increases will be received annually until the top step is reached.
+- 1. Experienced based pay increases shall be given based on length of employment.
+Length of employment, for purposes of determining the step advancement date, shall be adjusted, where applicable, for regular full-time and part-time employees to exclude periods of time when an employee is in an unpaid status for greater than one month(except for when an employee is off-work due to qualifying military leave, medical leaves and time loss. - 2.
+Employees will progress to the next higher step following twelve months of service at the current salary step, provided the employee receives an overall satisfactory performance evaluation. - 3.

-- a.
-Employees hired on or after January 1, 2020, shall advance to the next higher step (a 2.5% increase) following six months of service until they reach Step 5 of the salary scale, and then step increases will be received annually until the top step is reached. - 3.
 The County will retain individual job descriptions for each classification commensurate with the scope of the individual position's job duties.
 To the extent the County intends on making any changes to the individual job descriptions that may warrant a modification in the compensation grade, the County will provide advance notice to the Guild and an opportunity to bargain the impacts of that modification.